chlyz/i3ipc-dynamic-tiling/README.md

     as the version described below, but it is more in line with the `i3` workflow and does not alter the focus history.

-  + `i3dt_monocle_toggle`: This version moves all windows to a main container and then applies the tabbed layout.
-The operation is reversible and the main and secondary containers are reproduced when toggled.
-This might be the most intuitive alternative to the _monocle_ layout, but it, at least for now, alters the windows focus history.
+  + `i3dt_monocle_toggle`: This version toggles the fullscreen mode on the focused split container (the main or the secondary) and then applies the tabbed layout.
+This might be, in my opinion, the most intuitive alternative to the _monocle_ layout.

 ## Configuration